 Everything you need to know about the SATs tests in the UK

-As the month of May barrels towards us, students, parents and teachers across the country are buzzing with SATs bug.
+As May barrels towards us, students, parents and teachers across the country are buzzing with SATs bug.

 I know you have SATs questions, so let’s dive in.

 Key Stage 1 and Key Stage 2 SATs tests: what are they?

 In 1988 the Education Reform introduced the National Curriculum.
 In 1989 they rolled out standardized tests.
 This was to ensure that all schools were teaching the curriculum effectively.
 Therefore, the rest of the tests followed as the cohort moved through the Year groups.

 The idea behind these standardised assessment tests is to provide the Department of Education with a way to hold schools accountable for teaching in line with the National Curriculum.

 - What Year groups write SATs?

 - What is the SATs paper format?

 - How is OFSTED using SATs test results?